Few new reals: Proving Theorem

-It will be sensible to finish the paper with some words addressing the issue of what goes wrong if we try to modify the present forcing so as to force $\Unif(\vec C)$, for some given ladder system $\vec C=(C_\delta\,:\,\delta\in\Lim(\omega_1))$, together with $\CH$ -- as we mentioned in the introduction, the conjunction of these two statements cannot hold.
-One could in fact try to build something like a sequence of partial orders $(\mathcal P_\alpha)_{\alpha\leq\kappa}$ in our construction in such a way that, at every step $\alpha<\kappa$, we attempt to add a uniformizing function on $\vec C$ for some colouring $F:\Lim(\omega_1)\longrightarrow \{0, 1\}$ fed to us by our book--keeping function $\Phi$.
-Thus, rather than the present triples $(f, b, \mathcal O)$, we would plug in conditions for a natural forcing for adding such a uniformizing function with finite conditions.
+It will be sensible to finish this section with some words addressing the issue of what goes wrong if we try to modify the present forcing so as to force $\CH$ together with $\Unif(\vec C)$, for some given ladder system $\vec C=(C_\delta\,:\,\delta\in\Lim(\omega_1))$---as we mentioned in the introduction, the conjunction of these two statements cannot hold.
+One could in fact try to build something like a sequence of partial orders $(\mathcal P_\beta)_{\beta\leq\k}$ in our construction in such a way that, at every stage $\alpha<\k$, we attempt to add a uniformizing function on $\vec C$ for some colouring $F:\Lim(\omega_1)\longrightarrow \{0, 1\}$ fed to us by our book-keeping function $\Phi$.
+Thus, rather than the present pairs $(b, d)$, we would plug in conditions for a natural forcing for adding such a uniformizing function with finite conditions.